A Sequential Convex Programming Approach to Free-trajectory Minimum-lap-time Optimization of Racing Cars: Methodology

 \section{Methodology}

 In this section, we illustrate the minimum-lap-time control problem and propose an iterative, sequential-convex programming solution method to retain a fast solving time.
-We build on an existing convex lap-time optimization framework commonly used for energy management~\cite{Duhr2022,Ebbesen2018,Kampen2024,Eshof2025,Murgovski2015}, written as a second-order conic program (SOCP).
+We build on an existing convex lap-time optimization framework commonly used for energy management~\cite{Duhr2022,EbbesenSalazarEtAl2018,Kampen2024,EshofKampenEtAl2025,MurgovskiJohannessonEtAl2015}, written as a second-order conic program (SOCP).
 As our focus is on vehicle dynamics, we extend it with load-dependent tire grip coefficients, lateral load transfer effects, and cornering resistances, while retaining convexity.
 We include a variable trajectory racing line, which introduces a number of nonconvex constraints.
-We convexify these constraints through linearizations around the result of a previous sequential-programming iteration.\\
+We convexify these constraints through linearizations around the result of a previous sequential-programming iteration.
+Thereby, we capture most of the complexity of the problem in the convex subproblem, with the rationale that this reduces the required number of subproblem evaluations for solving.\\